-How to plan a fun and beautiful White Christmas themed party!
-Includes decoration ideas, food, recipes, service, and more!
+How to plan a fun and beautiful White Christmas party!
+Includes Christmas party decoration ideas, menu, recipes, service project, and printables!

-I used Canva to create our invitations and then we printed them with Shutterfly using a coupon, making them an affordable option.
+I used Canva to create our White Christmas theme invitations and then we printed them with Shutterfly using a coupon, making them an affordable option.

 I created some Engineer Prints with quotes to hang up and put in the foyer as people arrived.